 Duo end of support for iOS 13 and Android 8 and 9 —Beginning February 9, 2023, Duo Mobile will no longer be supported on these end of life devices.
-More information can be found under the FAQ: What do I need to use Duo authentication?
+More information can be found under Keep Duo Mobile updated; Duo no longer supporting earlier mobile device operating systems and under the FAQ, What do I need to use Duo authentication?

 - On This Page